doitian/asset_prefix_test/README.md

 Open http://localhost:3000 in browser and try adding session keys.
 They should work.

-To see the bug, switch to either the `asset-prefix-one-deep` or `asset-prefix-two-deep` branch.
+To see the bug in action, switch to either the `asset-prefix-one-deep` or `asset-prefix-two-deep` branch.

     git checkout asset-prefix-two-deep
     bundle exec rails s

 Now try setting session variables again.
+If you don't have any session variables set, you won't be able to add any.
+If on the other hand you already have one set, it can't be changed or removed.